How to Build a Software for an Accounting Company

 The invoicing itself can be automated as well.
-Once it’s generated, you can either set the sending date and time.
-Or, surely, you can send it manually straight away.
-Consider adding the “Pay now” options so it’s more convenient for users to access one of their accounts right for the invoice.
+Once it’s generated, you can either set the sending date and time or send it manually straight away.
+Consider adding a “Pay now” option so it’s more convenient for users to access one of their accounts, especially for the invoice.

-In case you want to learn about available options and what they provide in detail, we recommend reading our article dedicated to this topic:
+In case you want to learn more about the available options and what they provide, we recommend reading our article dedicated to this topic:

 # 7: Tax Management 📝

-With tax management, custom solutions are great since every country or sometimes even regions in the country have different requirements for taxation reports and taxes in general.
+With tax management, custom solutions are great since every country or sometimes even regions within a country have different requirements for taxation reports and taxes in general.
 Additionally, there are industry-specific taxes, and software providers can’t cover all of them.

 - Tax report templates.